 Before you manage the DNS zone of your domain, it’s good to know what are some of the basic DNS records.
 This will make it easier for you to work with domains and subdomains.

-To redirect domains, you need to add/edit CNAME and A records.
+To redirect domains, you need to add/edit A records.

 The A record is simply an address and indicates the IP address (IPv4 ) of your domain.
-That’s why the A record is always a string of digits, such as 184.108.40.206.
-The only time you will need to change the A record, is when you want to redirect a www subdomain.
+That’s why the A record is always a string of digits, such as 18.104.22.168.
+You will need to change the A record when you want to publish a landing page to a subdomain.